Alachisoft/NCache-Samples/nodejs/pubsub/README.md

 - app.config.json have been changed according to the configurations.
 	- Change the cache name
-- By default this sample uses 'myPartitionedCache', make sure that cache is running.
+- By default this sample uses 'demoCache', make sure that cache is running.

 ### Build and Run the Sample

-- Build Solution
+- Run command
-- Run the NonDurableSubscriber.
+	- '''npm install'''
-- Run the DurableSubscriber.
+- To Run the sample application, execute following command
-- Run the Publisher.
+	- ''' node ./index.js'''

 ### Additional Resources